Squidwarder/ECE285-Project-Yalu/README.md

 > A ECE 285 Project by Yalu Ouyang

+## Gradescope submission notes

+I didn't include the entire dataset in my submission because Gradescope wouldn't allow files greater than 100 MB to be uploaded.
+Thus, I only uploaded some sample images and label files to represent what my dataset looks like.

 ## Usage

 The bare minimum program only needs `inventory_scanner_gui.py` as well as a trained `pt` file to function.
 Everything else can be disregarded if you only wish to use the program.
 Please preserve the file structure for folders in this project, and also change the **path variables** in `inventory_scanner_gui.py` to the corresponding directories on your local machines.